 - Background information, details on participating sites, presentations and links to reports and articles about the SVORI evaluation from The Multi-site Evaluation of the Serious and Violent Offender Reentry Initiative website.

-- The demographics of offenders who received SVORI services from the article, Major Study Examines Prisoners and Their Reentry Needs, NIJ Journal.
+- The demographics of incarcerated persons who received SVORI services from the article, Major Study Examines Prisoners and Their Reentry Needs, NIJ Journal.

 [note 1] In 2004, NIJ awarded $10,127,061 to Research Triangle Institute International (RTI) to conduct an evaluation of SVORI across the 69 grantee sites.
 RTI partnered, through a subcontract, with the Urban Institute.
 The final reports from the evaluation were released in December 2009.
 See the final reports from the evaluation.